MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-user-storage.md

 >> [Run Tests: Check OneDrive Storage Quota](https://aka.ms/PillarOneDriveQuota)

 > [!NOTE]
-> This diagnostic isn’t supported for GCC High, DoD, Microsoft 365 operated by 21Vianet or Education SKU tenants.
+> This diagnostic isn’t supported for GCC High, DoD, Microsoft 365 operated by 21Vianet or Microsoft 365 Education.

 > To disable OneDrive creation for specific users, see [Manage user profiles in the SharePoint admin center](/sharepoint/manage-user-profiles).